karvozavr/ast-info-plugin/README.md

 ## Usage

+Simplest way to run the plugin is:
+`./gradlew runIde`

+To display AST and info for selection:

 1. Select some code in editor.
 2. Press `AST Info` button under `AST Info` button.
 3. Tool Window with AST and statistics will appear.